Patient Privacy, Responsibilities & Rights

 - To request through the attending physician a second opinion by another physician; to change physicians; or to change facilities.

 - To participate in ethical discussions that arise during care delivery including issues of conflict resolution, withholding resuscitative services, foregoing or withdrawal of life sustaining treatment and participation in investigational studies or clinical trials.

 - To receive a list and access protective services to include guardianship, advocacy services, state/local licensure agencies, and protective interventions.

-- To be treated without discrimination based on culture, language, socioeconomic status, race, color, national origin, ethnicity, age, gender, sexual orientation, gender identity or expression, physical or mental disability, religion, language or ability to pay.
+- To be treated without discrimination based on culture, language, socioeconomic status, race, color, national origin, ethnicity, age, gender, sexual orientation, gender identity or expression, physical or mental disability, religion or ability to pay.